adamlehenbauer/cassandra/doc/source/operating/compaction/index.rst

 - If the option ``only_purge_repaired_tombstones`` is enabled, tombstones are only removed if the data has also been repaired.

-If a node remains down or disconnected for longer than ``gc_grace_seconds`` it's deleted data will be repaired back to the other nodes and re-appear in the cluster.
+If a node remains down or disconnected for longer than ``gc_grace_seconds`` its deleted data will be repaired back to the other nodes and re-appear in the cluster.
 This is basically the same as in the "Deletes without Tombstones" section.
 Note that tombstones will not be removed until a compaction event even if ``gc_grace_seconds`` has elapsed.